codeaucafe/docs/packages/dolt/content/reference/sql/server/configuration.md

 title: Configuration
 ---

+A Dolt SQL server can be configured at server start time using a [configuration file](#configyaml), or by setting [system variables](#system-variables) in the SQL session.

 # config.yaml

-A Dolt SQL server can be configured at server start time, or by setting system variables in the SQL session.
 The simplest way to configure server behavior is to provide a config file with the `--config` flag, usually called `config.yaml`.
 Here is a complete `config.yaml` file populated with all the default values for every key.